2001 Adelaide 500

-Format
+Background

-The format, unique to V8 Supercar and loosely similar to the Pukekohe 500 format, splits the 500 kilometres into two separate 250 kilometres races each held on a different day.
-Points were assigned separately to the races, with more points allocated for Race 2 over Race 1, and they combined to award a round result.
+The format, unique to V8 Supercars, and loosely similar to the Pukekohe 500 format, splits the 500 kilometre event into two separate 250 kilometre-races, each held on a different day.
+Points were assigned separately to the races, with Race 2 paying double points over Race 1 (180 points for a win in Race 1 and 360 points for a win in Race 2), and they combined to award a round result.
+The defending event winner from 2000 was Garth Tander of Garry Rogers Motorsport.